Same-sex marriage in Colorado: Developments after legalization

-On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
-Hodges that the Due Process and Equal Protection clauses of the Fourteenth Amendment guarantee same-sex couples the right to marry.
-The ruling legalized same-sex marriage nationwide in the United States.

 On February 3, 2020, four Republican lawmakers introduced a bill to the General Assembly to ban same-sex marriage.
 Republican leaders quickly distanced themselves from the proposal.
-Rob Witwer, member of the House of Representatives between 2005 and 2009, said in an interview, "It's a needless provocation and a waste of people's time.
+Rob Witwer, a member of the House of Representatives between 2005 and 2009, said in an interview, "It's a needless provocation and a waste of people's time.
 The only thing it serves to do is polarize people over an issue that's by-and-large been settled and that public opinion polls show people have accepted."
 House Minority Leader Patrick Neville said he was unaware of the bill and "hadn't given much thought to the idea of banning gay marriage".
 Leslie Herod, a member of the Democratic Party, said, "I'll be damned if this bill, these bills, try to take away the rights of my family, the rights of my friends, and the rights of my community, period."
 The measure was voted down in a marathon hearing in a House committee that stretched into the early hours of February 15, 2020.

 On September 15, 2021, Governor Jared Polis married his longtime partner Marlon Reis in a small Jewish ceremony in Boulder.
 Polis became the first U.S. governor to marry a person of the same sex.

-Following the U.S. Supreme Court's decision in Dobbs v.
-Jackson Women's Health Organization, which overturned Roe v.
-Wade, in June 2022, some lawmakers announced they would push to codify same-sex marriage in state statutes and place a measure on the ballot to repeal the constitutional amendment banning same-sex marriage.
-Governor Polis said he would sign such bills into law.
-In January 2023, Senator Jessie Danielson said, "The legislature has an obligation to do away with that ban to show the communities that we care about (them), that we're gonna stand up and protect them."
-A constitutional amendment requires a two-thirds majority in both chambers of the General Assembly.